sbrisard/pw85/sphinx/installation.rst

 where the ``FullPath`` entry is the full path to the dynamic library (``*.dll``, ``*.so`` or ``*.dylib``) *including its name*.
-It can be retrieved from the output of ``cmake install``.
+It can be retrieved from the output of ``ninja install``.
 For example, on a Windows machine, where the output was::

-  [100%] Built target pw85
-  Install the project...
-  -- Install configuration: "Release"
-  -- Installing: C:/opt/pw85/lib/pw85-1.0/pw85-config.cmake
-  -- Installing: C:/opt/pw85/lib/pw85-1.0/pw85-config-version.cmake
-  -- Installing: C:/opt/pw85/lib/libpw85.dll.a
-  -- Installing: C:/opt/pw85/bin/libpw85.dll
-  -- Installing: C:/opt/pw85/lib/pw85-1.0/pw85-targets.cmake
-  -- Installing: C:/opt/pw85/lib/pw85-1.0/pw85-targets-release.cmake
-  -- Installing: C:/opt/pw85/include/pw85.h
+  Installing libpw85.dll to C:/opt/pw85/bin
+  Installing libpw85.dll.a to C:/opt/pw85/lib
+  Installing libpw85.a to C:/opt/pw85/lib
+  Installing libpw85_legacy.dll to C:/opt/pw85/bin
+  Installing libpw85_legacy.dll.a to C:/opt/pw85/lib
+  Installing libpw85_legacy.a to C:/opt/pw85/lib
+  Installing C:/path/to/project/pw85/src/pw85_legacy.h to C:/opt/pw85/include
+  Installing C:/path/to/project/pw85/src/buid/pw85.h to C:/opt/pw85/include

 the contents of ``pw85.ini`` is::